4molybdenum2/EduSmart/README.md

 - **TypeScript** on the backend,  **Javascript** on the frontend.
 - **ReactJS** on the frontend and **ExpressJS + NodeJS** on the backend.
-- **MongoDB** as a database with aggregation pipelines to model data.
+- **MongoDB** as a database with aggregation pipelines to manipulate data.

 # Installation: